Quantum optical levitation of a mirror: Acknowledgements

-\emph{Acknowledgements}: C.T.M.H. would like to thank Jinyong Ma for invaluable discussions during a visit to the Australian National University and Ping Koy Lam for financial support during said visit.
+C.T.M.H. would like to thank Jinyong Ma for invaluable discussions during a visit to the Australian National University and Ping Koy Lam for financial support during said visit.
+TCR acknowledges useful discussions with Warwick Bowen.
 This research was supported by the Australian Government Research Training Program (RTP) Scholarship, the Natural Sciences and Engineering Research Council of Canada and the Australian Research Council Centre of Excellence for Quantum Computation and Communication Technology (Project No. CE170100012)